vivid-/cWAS/README.md

+# cWAS: A Statistical Framework to Identify Cell Types Whose Genetically Regulated Proportions are Associated with Complex Diseases

+## cWAS
-# cWAS
+cWAS software
-beta version

-_1: COPD

-otherwise: whole blood or breast cancer

-## beta_software
+## simulations
-1. match the genotype in reference genotype file, gene expression imputation models and GWAS summary stats
+Code for generating simulated phenotypes and also GWAS summary stats

-2. calculate \hat\beta %*% S
-3. test
+##